 Specifies the status of the address range represented by inetnum or inet6num object.
 For an inetnum object <status> can have one of these values:

 - ALLOCATED PA

 - ALLOCATED PI

 - ALLOCATED UNSPECIFIED

 - ASSIGNED PA

 - ASSIGNED PI

+- LIR-PARTITIONED PA

+- LIR-PARTITIONED PI

 Please refer to the RIPE document "European Internet Registry Policies and Procedures" for further information.
+Please refer to [10] regarding usage of the LIR-PARTITIONED status value.